GermanAizek/webdriverxx/README.md

 Chromium, Google Chrome, Opera, Vivaldi and etc.

-In our examples, we will install regular Google Chrome.
+In our examples, we will install official current Google Chrome.

 #### Debian/Ubuntu